PlanterApp/planter_blog/content/posts/guide-to-growing-gooseberries/index.md

 +++
 Welcome back to part three of the Southern Hemisphere series!

-Now, if you’re reading the title and thinking[ ‘didn’t I just read about those?’](https://blog-preview.planter.garden/posts/guide-for-growing-cape-gooseberries-/) well no fear.
+Now, if you’re reading the title and thinking "didn’t I just read about those?" well no fear.
 Gooseberries, and Cape Gooseberries, are two entirely different plants, from entirely separate parts of the planet.
 Amazing, really, that they both ended up being called Gooseberries.
 But below you’ll find a guide for growing the far more difficult Gooseberry!

 The Gooseberry plant is a small stiff stemmed plant native to Europe, and often considered difficult to grow in temperate climates.
 Difficult, maybe, but most certainly not impossible!
 And it is certainly very rewarding.